 - Be sure to use your strong grip mat and tape the wood down around all edges with masking tape.

-Once dry, you are ready to paint.
-Paint the coasters well on all sides including the inside with the blue paint.
-Allow those to dry completely.
 You can then add the contrasting resin to your inlay.
 Mix a small amount of the resin according to the package directions.
 Use the pigment to tint it any color that you wish.
 Then pour this resin into the shaped hole.
 You will need to allow this to cure overnight.
-Be sure to pop any bubbles that rise to the surface and allow them to cure on a flat surface.
+Be sure to pop any bubbles that rise to the surface with a heat gun and allow them to cure on a flat surface.

 Once your top coat has cured, your DIY wood coasters are ready for your drinks!

-I love this technique and can’t believe how good these look once complete.
-I will be making more of these DIY painted wood coasters soon.
+I love this technique and can't believe how good these look once complete.
+I will be making more of these DIY-painted wood coasters soon!

 So, have you cut wood with your Cricut Maker?
 Once you do, you will never want to cut wood any other way!
 It is so easy and makes projects like these custom coasters super simple.